 Key audit matters How our audit addressed the key audit matters Accounting and impairment assessment of the Group's investment in the associated companies, Genting Empire Resorts LLC and Empire Resorts Inc (continued) The impairment assessment performed by management based on value in use method involved significant estimates towards future results of the business, in particular, GERL and ERI's financing plans, and the key assumptions on long term growth rate, discount rate and earnings before interest, tax depreciation and amoritisation ("EBITDA") growth rates in the future cash flow forecasts.
 The disclosures are included in Note 23 to the financial statements.
-With respect to the appropriateness of the key assumptions used in the value in use calculations, we performed the following procedures: Assessed the reliability of management's forecast by comparing their previous year's forecasted results against actual results; Evaluated the reasonableness of forecasted EBITDA used by management to historical results; Checked that the long term growth rate did not exceed the growth rates for the leisure and hospitality industry in which GERL and Empire operates and are consistent with the forecasts included in industry reports; Checked that discount rate used by comparing the rate used to comparable industries and market information in United States of America with involvement from valuation expert; Checked the appropriateness of sensitivity analysis performed by management on the long term growth rate to determine whether reasonable changes on these key assumptions would result in an impairment loss; and Engaged in discussions with management to understand the status of Empire's refinancing plans and reviewed Empire's historical refinancing activities for its previous external borrowings to corroborate management's plans to refinance the bond.
+With respect to the appropriateness of the key assumptions used in the value in use calculations, we performed the following procedures: Assessed the reliability of management's forecast by comparing their previous year's forecasted results against actual results; Evaluated the reasonableness of forecasted EBITDA used by management to historical results; Checked that the long term growth rate did not exceed the growth rates for the leisure and hospitality industry in which GERL and Empire operates and are consistent with the forecasts included in industry reports; Checked that discount rate used by comparing the rate used to comparable industries and market information in United States of America with involvement from valuation expert; Checked the appropriateness of sensitivity analysis performed by management on the long term growth rate, discount rate and EBITDA average growth rate to determine whether reasonable changes on these key assumptions would result in an impairment loss; and Engaged in discussions with management to understand the status of Empire's refinancing activities for its previous external borrowings to corroborate management's plans to refinance the bond.
+Based on the procedures performed, we did not find any material exceptions.